arschles/www/content/modules5.md

 $ go get github.com/stretchr/testify@none
 ```

-⚠ That `go get` command will remove the stretchr module from your project, and all of the modules in your project that depend on it!
+⚠ That `go get` command will remove that `testify` module from your project, and all of the modules in your project that depend on it!

 >🦾Pro tip!
 Make sure you have a clean working directory before you remove a module.
 That way, if you don't like the post-removal world, you can always revert back to the way it was 🚢✌